-The first point is with regards to Acrobat reader.
-As we mention frequently in our blog Acrobat reader is very leinent with the PDF specification.
+The first point is with regards to the Acrobat reader.
+As we mention frequently in our blog Acrobat reader is very lenient with the PDF specification.
 It will allow all manner of deviations from the specification and still try to figure out how to display it if it can.
 There are also lots of PDF creation tools that take advantage of this leniency and produce PDF files that break the spec but still work in Acrobat Reader.
-And we have a collection of files which break in different versions of Acrobat.
+And we have a collection of files that break into different versions of Acrobat.

-We have many examples of strange PDF files (such as intriguing PDF xref issue) and we often mention oddities we encounter on our twitter account.
+We have many examples of strange PDF files (such as intriguing PDF Xref issue) and we often mention oddities we encounter on our Twitter account.
 Therefore our general rule is that if a PDF file can be displayed in Acrobat Reader then it should be able to be viewed correctly in our reader.
-If a client sends us a file and it opens in Acrobat reader, we fix it.
+If a client sends us a file and it opens in Acrobat reader, we fix it in our PDF Reader.

-In reality 100% comformation to the specification is not really practical as some of features in the specification are never encountered.
-There are some very high-end features which we have never seen used which would need hundreds of hours of development work.
+In reality, 100% confirmation to the specification is not really practical as some of the features in the specification are never encountered.
+There are some very high-end features that we have never seen used which would need hundreds of hours of development work.
 But say you used a library that stated that it conformed 100% to the specification and it advertised it as so, how would you feel if you then attempted to load a PDF file and it did not work as you expected?

-Personally, I think that the claim could be construde as being a little misleading if some of your PDF files could not not be viewed but opened in Acrobat Reader.
+Personally, I think that the claim could be construed as being a little misleading if some of your PDF files could not be viewed but opened in Acrobat Reader.
 What do you think?